43

 – DCShannon

-Sep 29, 2016 at 17:34
+Commented Sep 29, 2016 at 17:34

 • I didn't understand "This is also why we don't edit out the spam links in an otherwise "fine" answer" part.
 Can you (or anyone else) enlighten me?
-Oct 3, 2016 at 13:36
+Commented Oct 3, 2016 at 13:36

 • @Mindwin - see here - a tactic that spam accounts have taken in the past is to actually post a semi-relevant answer with their spam links embedded in the post.
 Usually the answer is not great and was likely ripped wholesale from another post.
 The problem with removing spam links is that with the spam now hidden, those answers may gain upvotes giving the spam account reputation, which -other than just being a measure of trust in that user- is tied to greater privileges/access to tools that spammers shouldn't have access to.